SimonFoxcoon/SMNFXCN_SteamDeckFonts/README.md

      **A**: Yes, in the issues tab.
 You can suggest a font by it's font family or the name of the individual font, a Google Fonts link also works if it's easy to access/download.
 The font should be legible and no dingbat fonts.
 It should look good within the Deck UI.

  7. **Q**: Can I edit this?
      **A**: Yes, as this is not entirely my original work.
 Big thanks to [EMERALD0874](https://github.com/EMERALD0874/Steam-Deck-Themes)'s original Steam Deck Fonts theme, which I used as a base for this pack.
 You should credit them.
 For me, I do not mind, but it is appreciated.
+You may use this in your other projects.

  8. **Q**: Why is there a second Genshin font?
      **A**: For the sake of convenience, there is a second option.
 It's the same font, but HYV changed the name of the font found within the files.
 It can be located within: `GenshinImpact_Data\StreamingAssets\MiHoYoSDKRes\HttpServerResources\font`